Bimbo-cyber/Brainwave_Matrix_Intern1/README.md

-Task: Malware Detection & Sandbox Environment Tool
+TASK: Malware Detection & Sandbox Environment Tool

-Overview:
+OVERVIEW:

-This project was developed as part of my Cybersecurity Internship.
-The tool is designed to:

-Detect potential malware on a system.

-Provide a sandbox environment for safely analyzing malware samples.

-Monitor malware behavior in a controlled and isolated environment.
+As part of my Cybersecurity Internship, This tool is designed to detect potential malware on a system,Provide a sandbox environment for safely analyzing malware samples,Monitor malware behavior in a controlled and isolated environment.
 The primary goal is to allow researchers, students, and cybersecurity enthusiasts to study malicious files without risking their main operating system or network security.

-Features:
+FEATURES:

 Malware Detection Engine